AvinashKumar3000/react-mini-project/class-board/react-written-notes/react-part-01.md

 - uses javascript class to create components
 - is a state full component
+- it is state full because by default all class components has state.

 ### function components

 - uses javascript function to create components.
 - is a stateless component.
+- because by default function component don't have state. we will include using `useState()` hooks.
 - we will achieve all class component features in functional component using hooks.

 ---